2024-25 is our Tenth Anniversary Season!

 All concerts are at 1:00pm.
 Locations are indicated for each performance.

-• June/July 2024 TBA – Summer Concert at the Ballard Locks
+• June 2025 (TBA) – Summer Concert at the Ballard Locks

 We are all volunteers in this organization.
 There are many volunteer roles in support of our organization, and we are grateful when folks step up.
 High school students can also get volunteer credit towards their graduation goals.
 Please see our Volunteer page if you are interested in getting involved!